mcrider/azimuth-core/docs/documentation.md

 #### Editing Pages

 When you create a new page, or navigate to a page from the Administration &gt; Edit Page submenu, you will be presented with a form to edit the page in question.
 The first two fields allow you to set the page template and the page title.
-After these fields, the form displays template-specific fields including any regular form fields as well as a standard WYSIWYG editor (with a [Filepicker.io-backed](#filepicker) file/image tool) and areas to add [blocks](#blocks).
+After these fields, the form displays template-specific fields including any regular form fields as well as a standard WYSIWYG editor and areas to add [blocks](#blocks).
 When saving the form, the form data will immediately update all clients on this particular page.

 #### Adding Pages to Navigation